 Trait #5: “They know how to make the reporter ask for more. …your press release needs to leave readers asking for more.
 Great press release writers know just how to do this.”

 Actionable News Release Writing Tip: In truth, if you check off all the actions above, you’ll have a much better chance of achieving this goal.
 But it’s also useful to think deliberately about what you want readers (media and their audience) to think, feel and do after they read the release.
-We pull it all together with the Content-Purpose-Audience Strategy® [download].
+Use the People-Information-Goals Strategy(c) to pull it all together. [download].